ziyasal/tepic/RestAPI/README.md

 ℹ️ When we create sharded database solution how to access data is important.
 We could follow the "Data-dependent routing" approach here, which is a fundamental pattern when working with sharded databases.
 It enables to use of the data in a query to route the request to an appropriate database.
 If the sharding key is not part of the query then the request context may also be used to route the request.

-In the below design, I will go with including the "sharding key" part of the URL, since it easily allows "Data-dependent routing" with a few routing policies by using NGINX lua scripts or an Envoy filter.
+##### MY APPROACH
 For example, data could be sharded by platform, platform + region, or region.

-__Shard by Platform__

-Samples:
-`api.jorneytoepic.com/shards/steam/....`
-`api.jorneytoepic.com/shards/xbox/....`
-`api.jorneytoepic.com/shards/psn/....`
-`api.jorneytoepic.com/shards/stadia/....`

-__Shard by Platform-Region__

-Samples:
-`api.{titleId}.jorneytoepic.com/shards/steam-eu/players/v1/....`
-`api.jorneytoepic.com/shards/xbox-as/....`
-`api.jorneytoepic.com/shards/psn-de/....`
-`api.jorneytoepic.com/shards/stadia-de/....`
+In the below design, I will go with including the "platform" and "region" part of the URL, since it easily allows "Data-dependent routing" with a few routing policies (by computing shard key) by using NGINX Lua scripts or an Envoy filter, similar one.
+This could also be done in application code as well.

 #### CACHING
 Databases often benefit from a uniform distribution of reads and writes across its partitions.
 Popular items can skew the distribution, causing bottlenecks.
 Putting a cache in front of a database can help absorb uneven loads and spikes in traffic.
 Here are few options to consider: